-Lease or rent of land, house or condominium for residential purpose by foreigners is governed by civil and commercial code sections 537 to 571.
+Lease or rent of land, house or condominium apartment unit for residential purpose by foreigners is governed by civil and commercial code sections 537 to 571.
 Foreigners are under Thai law allowed to lease real estate property for up to 30 years and the law is applied in the same manner if the lessee is a foreign or Thai national.

 Lease term and registration of the lease agreement

-A lease (rental) agreement exceeding 3 years must be registered with the local land office to be enforceable over 3 years.
-The lease must in any case be registered with the land department within 3 years of signing and beginning of the tenancy or the lessee could lose his right to bring a lease dispute to a court of law.
-Under the civil and commercial code the maximum lease term shall not be over 30 years.
+A lease (tenancy rental) agreement exceeding 3 years must be registered with the local land office to be enforceable over 3 years.
+The lease contract must in any case be registered with the Thailand Land Department within 3 years of signing and beginning of the tenancy or the lessee could lose his right to bring a lease dispute to a court of law.
+Under the civil and commercial code the maximum lease term in the agreement shall not be over 30 years.
 Any longer term in the contract to lease shall automatically be reduced back to 30 years (section 540).
-Also pre-signed or pre-agreed lease renewals are not accepted under Thai law and any agreed consecutive lease terms shall be deemed as part of one lease and reduced to 30 years (section 546).
-A lease may only be renewed upon expiration of the lease but it must not exceed thirty years from the time of renewal.
+Also pre-signed or pre-agreed lease renewals are not accepted under Thai law and any agreed consecutive lease terms shall be deemed as part of one lease agreement and reduced to 30 years (section 546).
+A lease may only be renewed upon expiration of the initial lease agreement term but it must/ cannot exceed thirty years from the time of renewal.

 Legal aspects of lease and rental in Thailand

 Characteristics of long term tenancies of land and/or house or apartment:

-- A written rental or lease agreement is enforceable by legal action (a verbal agreement in general not);
+- A written rental agreement or lease agreement is enforceable by legal action (a verbal agreement in general not);

 - A rental or lease up to 3 years can be written in another language and does not need to be registered with the land department;

 - A rental or lease agreement exceeding 3 years term must have a Thai script version registered with the land department;

 - A lease agreement can only be registered over titled property (land with a proper title deed)